Last updated on September 14th, 2023

 2.)
 See the historic Greek Orthodox church the Balat Church, located in the heart of the neighborhood.
 It is a beautiful building with intricate architectural details, and it is well worth a visit.

 3.)
 Visit the Balat Museum which is a small museum located in a historic house.
 It showcases the history and culture of the area through exhibits and displays.
+It is not on the list of free museums with a museum pass but the entrance fee is low.

 4.)
 Eat and drink in Balat as the number of dining establishments is high and many of them offer excellent food.
 Take some time to sit and relax in one of the restaurants and soak up the atmosphere.